About arc42

 Deployment Failures

-Configure and test CI/CD pipelines (GitHub Actions) in the first month.
+Configure and test CI/CD pipelines (GitHub Actions) early to ensure Docker images build correctly.

-Perform manual deployments to alternative providers (e.g., Fly.io or Render).
+Perform manual deployments to alternative providers (e.g., Fly.io or Render) or local staging.

-• YEN Robustness: Deep validation for malformed JSON from external bots is yet to be fully implemented.
+• YEN Robustness: The current parser assumes valid JSON input for bot moves.
+Comprehensive validation and "Sanitizing" for malformed or malicious JSON from external bots is yet to be fully implemented, representing a security and stability debt.

 Term Definition